MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/asynchronous-execution-of-reports-and-cubes.md

 ---
 title: Asynchronous execution of reports and cubes
-description: Asynchronous instance creation prevents the client from holding a thread or HTTP request open when report, cube, and dossier execution takes longer than usual.
+description: Asynchronous instance creation prevents the client from holding a thread or HTTP request open when report, cube, and dashboard execution takes longer than usual.
 ---

 Starting in 2020 Update 2, the v2 Data APIs support asynchronous instance creation.
-This prevents the client from holding a thread or HTTP request open when report, cube, and dossier execution takes longer than usual.
+This prevents the client from holding a thread or HTTP request open when report, cube, and dashboard execution takes longer than usual.

 The parameter definitions are the same as previously designed.
 However, a new `prefer` header parameter has been added.
 This functionality follows the standards set forth in [RFC 7240](https://tools.ietf.org/html/rfc7240), that requests are processed in asynchronous mode if the value of the `prefer` header parameter contains `"respond-async"`.
 Other features of `prefer`, such as `wait`, are not currently supported.